QualInsight/qualinsight-plugins-sonarqube-smell/README.md

 That's it !

-_Note_: If you don't add the WTF! rule, the plugin will still report WTF! related technical debt in its own widget, but WTF annotations will not be counted as issues, and as such they will not contribute to the project's technical debt.
+_Note_: While we recommend activating the WTF! rule, you don't have to do it.
+If the rule is not activated, the plugin will still report WTF! related technical debt in its own widget, but WTF annotations will not be counted as issues, and as such they will not contribute to the project's technical debt, nor impact the SQALE rating.
 Do this if you don't want to mix automated debt discovery with "subjective" debt declaration.

 ### Adding WTF! to your code